react-boilerplate/react-boilerplate/docs/maintenance/dependency.md

 ## Full Regression Testing

-Most of the errors/warnings would go away once you roll back the problemetic dependencies.
+Most of the errors/warnings would go away once you roll back the problematic dependencies.
 But we need to make sure that the internal commands, tools, scaffolding etc. are functional too.

 **Example App:**